Frequently Asked Report Card Questions

 How are states graded?

 Shared Hope’s Policy Team convenes several months before the release of the Report Cards to review and analyze enacted state legislation against the advanced legislative framework.
-This process allows the team to apply the same standards to every enacted bill to determine if it: (1) relates to one or more of the 40 Policy Goals; and, if so, whether it meets the Policy Goal(s).
-If the legislation does meet the Policy Goal(s), points will be given to that state.
-For many Policy Goals, even if a state has not fully accomplished the goal, the state can still receive partial credit for taking legislative steps toward accomplishing the Policy Goal.
+This process allows the team to apply the same standards to every enacted bill to determine if it: relates to one or more of the 40 Policy Goals addressed under the advanced legislative framework and, if so, whether it fully or partially meets the policy goal(s).
+Each policy goal is worth up to 2.5 points and is scored according to a written point allocation scheme.
+For many policy goals, states can still receive partial credit for taking legislative steps toward accomplishing the goal even if the goal has not been fully met.

 What doesn't the Report Card grade?